-Why are women who are pregnant considered high risk for COVID-19?
+Why are people who are pregnant considered high risk for COVID-19?

 There are some vaccines that are given during pregnancy and others that aren’t.
 The pertussis vaccine, for example, is offered to pregnant women around 28 to 29 weeks gestation; as a result, incidents of whooping cough in young children have dropped by about 50 percent.

-Should pregnant women get the vaccine?
+Should pregnant people get the vaccine?
 If so, is there a certain time during pregnancy they should or should not get it?

-All pregnant women should be offered the vaccine.
-The American College of Obstetrics and Gynecologists and the Society for Maternal Fetal Medicine both feel that pregnant women are more likely to derive benefit from the vaccine than any potential harm.
-As of March 2021, the vaccine has been administered to over 30,000 pregnant women without evidence of increased reaction or pregnancy complication.
+All pregnant people should be offered the vaccine.
+The American College of Obstetrics and Gynecologists and the Society for Maternal Fetal Medicine both feel that pregnant people are more likely to derive benefit from the vaccine than any potential harm.
+As of March 2021, the vaccine has been administered to over 30,000 pregnant people without evidence of increased reaction or pregnancy complication.

-Should a woman who is pregnant but already had COVID-19 get the vaccine?
+Should a person who is pregnant but already had COVID-19 get the vaccine?

 Yes.
 If you’ve previously had COVID-19, you should still consider getting the COVID-19 vaccine. – Dr. Marjorie Meyer

-If a pregnant woman gets the vaccine, how would she reduce her risk of side effects, such as fever?
+If a pregnant person gets the vaccine, how would they reduce their risk of side effects, such as fever?

 Fever is not dangerous during pregnancy.
 It is important to stay hydrated and drink plenty of fluids.
 When you are pregnant your blood pressure can drop, so you’ll be a little more sensitive to dehydration.